icedevml/react-native-hce-module-ios/packages/native-hce-module/README.md

-# Package: React Native HCE Module for iOS
+# Package: React Native HCE Module

+Host Card Emulation Module for React Native on iOS and Android platforms.

 > [!IMPORTANT]
 > As per Apple's policy, **Host Card Emulation feature is only available for users based in the European